 Lots of people have started to take digestive enzyme supplements.
 They are available over the counter, so they must be useful right?
-Well, it’s important to first consider why you are taking them, and whether there are other alternatives that might be better.
+Well, it’s important to first consider why you are taking them, and whether they are actually right for YOU.

 As a practitioner, I find that many people with digestive issues want to jump straight into using a supplement.
 Digestive enzymes can be extremely helpful!
-But it’s important to note that there are alternatives as well.
+But it’s important to note that you may not need them.

 So, let’s dive into a few types digestive enzymes, what they do, how they are useful as well as some alternatives you can try.